Coney Island: Late-1970s attempts at restoration

 In 1979, the state announced that it would be conducting a report on the feasibility of legalizing gambling in New York State.
 Mayor Ed Koch proposed that the state open casinos in New York City to revitalize the area's economy.
 Residents and politicians supported the idea of building casinos at Coney Island, which they felt would alleviate its poverty, crime, and property vacancy rates.
 However, there was substantial controversy over the plans to place a gambling site in Coney Island.
 The state's interest in legalizing gambling had subsided by 1981, and the New York state legislature failed to take action on such proposal.

-In an effort to reduce crime, the city also began demolishing abandoned bungalows on Coney Island.
+In an effort to reduce crime, the city also began demolishing abandoned bungalows in Coney Island.
 By 1982, the area was filled with vacant lots, though several residential developments were being planned for Coney Island.
 Having finally acquired Kaufman's rides, the New York City government began advertising for developers to redevelop the former amusement park area that November.
 The Mermaid-Neptune Development Corporation constructed three residential developments at the neighborhood's western edge, with a combined total of 430 units.
 These developments were completed through the mid-1980s.
 Even so, the area still suffered from drug-related killings and other crimes, especially west of West 20th Street.
 Former amusement structures such as the Parachute Jump lay unused, and prostitutes roamed around the neighborhood at night.
 Through the 1980s, prostitution and drug use in Coney Island increased, as did the area's murder and felony crime rate.
 By the late 1980s, deadly shootings were common, particularly in the low-income housing developments inside Coney Island.
 Commercial activity also decreased, and by 1990, storefronts on Mermaid Avenue had decreased by 90%, from over 400 stores before the urban renewal to 39 stores afterward.